sentubiswas013/Javascript/code/question-08-angular.md

 ### 61. **What is the role of `ngZone` in Angular, and how does it help with performance optimization?**

 - **Answer**: `ngZone` is an Angular service that allows you to run code inside or outside Angular’s change detection mechanism.
 It is particularly useful for optimizing performance by ensuring that Angular’s change detection cycle runs only when necessary.
 For example, if you are working with external libraries or performing long-running tasks, you can execute them outside of Angular's zone to avoid unnecessary change detection cycles.

-### 63. **What is a `Subject` and `BehaviorSubject` in Angular RxJS?
-How are they different?**

-- **Answer**:
-  - A **`Subject`** is a special type of `Observable` that allows values to be multicast to many Observers.
-It doesn't store the last emitted value.
-  - A **`BehaviorSubject`** is a type of `Subject` that requires an initial value and always returns the current value to new subscribers.
-Unlike a `Subject`, it maintains the last value emitted, making it useful for state management or components that need to know the current state on subscription.

 ### 64. **What is the purpose of the `ngModule` and how does it work in Angular?**